emqx/neuron-docs/en_US/configuration/south-devices/modbus-rtu/example/dtu/dtu-connection.md

 You can directly communicate with Modbus RTU devices using Neuron's Modbus RTU plugin in serial mode.
 Or you can use USR DTU to first gather and convert serial data to network data, then connect it to Neuron.
 In this case:

 - For USR DTU's pass-through working mode, connect directly to the Ethernet mode of Neuron's Modbus RTU module.
-- If you're using YouRenYun DTU's Modbus TCP mode, you need to use the Modbus TCP plugin.
+- If you're using USR DTU's Modbus TCP mode, you need to use the Modbus TCP plugin.

 This section introduces how to connect USR DTU under Modbus TCP mode.
 For details about Neuron's Modbus TCP plugin, see the  [Modbus TCP driver module](../../../modbus-tcp/modbus-tcp.md).